 “Ensuring the safety, success and health of another person is a lot of responsibility,” says Dr. Sweeney.
 “You’re always on call, there aren’t many breaks, and caregiving can be lonely.”

-The pandemic heaps even more worry and responsibility on caregivers.
-With schools closed, parents are now responsible for education, too.
+The pandemic has heaped even more worry and responsibility on caregivers.
+With schools closed, parents have been responsible for education, too.
 Or working from home while parenting at the same time.
-For those caring for someone with medical needs, there is the added worry of exposure to COVID-19.
+For those caring for someone with medical needs, the added worry of exposure to COVID-19 still continues.

 How do I know if I need mental health support?